 “Many people use the new year as a chance to start on a budget,” Brenard says.
 And cutting out one $30+ purchase might make the difference for a week.
 So, in place of a top-shelf texturizing spray, you can get that “just came from the beach” tousle with a couple easy ingredients at home.
 “You can come close to the same professional effectiveness by putting together your own mix of Epsom or Himalayan salt (1 tablespoon), up to 1 teaspoon of coconut or jojoba oil, and a few drops of essential oil of your choice, for scent,” he says.
 “Mix it all together with 1 cup of hot water and pour into a spritzer bottle, for your own custom salt spray at a fraction of the cost.”

-When prompted for one tip about the barber-client relationship, Brenard said that all clients should prioritize being on time for their appointments and being prepared: “A typical barbershop appointment is 30 minutes and if it’s a good shop, there are likely going to be clients waiting for their spot right after yours,” he says.
+When prompted for one tip about the barber-client relationship, Brenard said that all clients should prioritize being on time for their appointments and being prepared, especially in a pandemic: “A typical barbershop appointment is ~30 minutes and if it’s a good shop, there are likely going to be clients waiting for their spot right after yours,” he says.